resuna/plugdaemon/README.md

 [1] There is a bug in 2.2 and earlier versions that can lead to a corrupted internal process table under extremely high load conditions, and a plug "hanging" as it follows a wild rabbit down the rabbit hole forever (I can guarantee that an Alphaserver ES40 opening and closing connections as fast as it can will trigger it, and I'm glad it happened though I *was* rather cross at the time).
 This is a process leak, caused by multiple signal handlers writing process IDs in the same locations in a table.
 Security issue: denial of service.

+[2] By the way, that's not Invisible Chuck.
+The invisible daemon is something I started doodling back in the mid '70s when I was in high school, before I'd ever heard of UNIX.